 Changes in thinking and memory.
 Some people may have trouble thinking or remembering things during hormone therapy.
 Doctors call these "cognitive problems."
 Learn more about managing thinking and memory problems during cancer treatment.

 Infertility.
 Surgical hormone therapy can permanently affect fertility.
 Fertility is the biological ability to have a child.
-If you have fertility concerns, talk with your doctor before treatment begins.
+If fertility is a concern for you, talk with your doctor about fertility preservation options before treatment begins.
 Learn more about fertility concerns and preservation during cancer.

 Higher risk for other health issues.
 Certain hormone therapies increase the risk for other health concerns.
-They can include blood clots, stroke, cataracts, heart attacks, and strokes.
+They can include blood clots, stroke, cataracts, and heart attacks.
 They can also increase the risk for uterine cancer.
 Learn more about what to do when cancer is not your only health concern.

-It is important to note that there can be other side effects that are not listed here.
-Talk with your health care team about what side effects you can expect, how they can be managed, who to contact on your health care team, and what to do if you have unexpected side effects.
+It is important to note that there can be other side effects of hormone therapy that are not listed here.
+Talk with your health care team about your specific prescription, including what side effects you can expect, how they can be managed, who to contact on your health care team, and what to do if you have unexpected side effects.
 For example, it may be helpful to talk with a registered dietitian about gastrointestinal-related side effects.
 Learn more about managing physical side effects from cancer treatment.

 Follow-up care after hormone therapy